 An advocacy programme for high rank officers in migrant sector was done at Sri Lanka Foreign Employment Bureau.
 Focus group discussions for assessment of HIV prevention needs among migrant men and women were conducted.
 Consultative meetings on development of guides for assessment of migrant women and men on HIV prevention needs were held.
 A three day work shop to revise the HIV prevention curriculum for female migrant workers was done.
 Another two day work shop to revise the HIV prevention curriculum for male migrant workers was also carried out.
-Four workshops for training of trainers on HIV prevention curriculum for migrant women were held and a total of 102 trainers were trained.
+Four workshops for training of trainers on HIV prevention curriculum for migrant work shop for training of trainers on HIV prevention curriculum for migrant work shop for training of trainers were trained.
 A two day work shop for training of trainers on HIV prevention curriculum for migrant men was held and a total of 37 trainers were trained.
 Printing of a training module, development of IEC material (leaflets, booklets) for migrant men and women were completed.